math-ysics/math-ysics.github.io/_pages/stochastic.md

 **Entry #4.
 On the Fermi paradox.**

-The general idea is that the Fermi paradox arises due to a few constraining factors in the Drake Equation (one could modify the equation to enhance its comprehensiveness).
+The general idea is that the Fermi paradox arises due to a few constraining factors in the Drake equation (one could modify the equation to enhance its comprehensiveness).
 Nevertheless, it is a near certainty that there exist numerous intelligent civilizations scattered throughout the observable universe (our separation by immense distances renders interaction an arduous endeavor).
 I posit that there is a nontrivial risk of Dark Forest (>1%).
 If Dark Forest holds true, extinction is highly likely, necessitating our preparedness and ability to defend ourselves.
 By the same logic, active SETI/METI is a foolish idea as an underdeveloped civilization such as our own.

 **Entry #3.
 The impact of Microsoft Flight Simulator X.**